-She is presently a 2022-2023 Public Scholar with the National Endowment for the Humanities (US), working on a forthcoming book (St. Martin's Press, 2025) about nineteenth-century merchant mariner, Mary Ann Patten, Antarctica, and the West Coast Gold Rush.
-Dr. Mazzeo, a life-long sailor and fourth-generation mariner (and a tenth-generation Mainer) co-captains a cold-molded custom Robert Harris Vancouver 42; her upcoming research includes an expedition to the southern polar regions to retrace Patten's steps.
-This work has been additionally supported by the Huntington Library, San Marino, California.
+Dr. Mazzeo is a 2022-2023 Public Scholar with the National Endowment for the Humanities (US), working on a forthcoming book (St. Martin's Press, 2025) about nineteenth-century merchant mariner, Mary Ann Patten, Antarctica, and the West Coast Gold Rush.
+Dr. Mazzeo, a life-long sailor and fourth-generation mariner (and a tenth-generation Mainer) co-captains a Vancouver 42 from her home on Vancouver Island, BC.
+She is a US-Canadian dual citizen.

 A recipient of numerous prestigious awards and fellowships for her creative writing and work in narrative non-fiction, including an award from the Canada Council for the Arts for most recent title, Sisters in Resistance, Dr. Mazzeo's previous works of cultural history and biography have been New York Times, San Francisco Chronicle, and Los Angeles Times bestsellers.
 Her book on writing narrative nonfiction for general audiences, intended to assist academics, cultural researchers, and others trained in fact-based storytelling, is forthcoming from Yale University Press.